EpicGamesExt/PixelStreamingInfrastructure/README.md

 // If there were mediasoup Producers already created in the Router, or if a new
 // one is created, and we want to consume them in the remote endpoint, tell the
 // SdpRecvEndpoint to consume them. consume() method will trigger
-// 'negotiationneeded' and 'newconsumer' events.
+// 'negotiationneeded' and will resolve with the created mediasoup Consumer.
 //
 // NOTE: By calling consume() method in parallel (without waiting for the
 // previous one to complete) we ensure that the 'negotiationneeded' event will